StackVista/stackstate-docs/develop/scripting/script-apis/stackpack.md

 # Script API: StackPack

-StackPack script api provides handy operations to get status of a StackPack
+The StackPack script API provides handy operations to get the status of a StackPack

 ## Function `isInstalled`